james-gado/james-gado/README.md

 Welcome to my GitHub Profile! 💻

-I'm a Software Engineer and Web Developer based in the Philippines. 🇵🇭
+I'm a Software Engineer | Web Developer based in the Philippines. :philippines:

 ## ⌨ Let's Connect